‘Satanic’ WhatsApp Message Unleashes Demonic Possession On Two Teenage Girls [Video]

 Two teenage girls were hospitalized in Peru after a WhatsApp message unleashed a “satanic possession” attack on them.
 The two sisters were found rolling around on the ground and babbling incoherently after receiving a “supernatural” WhatsApp message from a “satanic group,” the Peruvian Diario Correo reported.

 The two teenage girls, aged 13 and 16, from Tacna in southern Peru, were rushed to the hospital after a “Satanic” message they received on WhatsApp unleashed a “supernatural” demonic attack on them.
 Family members were terrified when they found the sisters in a distressed state in the early hours of Friday morning.
-They were found “mad and incoherent,” “babbling, whining” and thrashing around on the floor of their room, according to the Daily Mail.
+They were found “mad and incoherent,” “babbling, whining,” and thrashing around on the floor of their room, according to the Daily Mail.

 The family called an ambulance and while awaiting its arrival they filmed the girls wailing aloud, babbling incoherently, producing high-pitched sounds and mumbling unintelligibly.
 Eerie footage posted online shows two young girls dressed in pajamas apparently convulsing and making strange sounds in a high-pitched voice while rolling around deliriously on the floor.